sashafklein/redux-request-manager/README.md

 After the first request has been made with the manager, this object should be universally accessible, and all instances of the request manager will save to and perform checks on this global tree.

+### Notes on usage

-> This is obviously inherently insecure.
-If any of the information in an action is insecure, don't use it for those actions and ignore those actions in the reducer function.
+> This window-attached tree of request history is obviously inherently insecure.
+If a public history of which actions have been called when is not appropriate for your app, don't dispatch those actions from the manager, and [ignore them in the tracking reducer](#incorporating-the-requestmanager).
 However, since this mostly just stores times of requests, the information is generally not a risk to expose.

-`redux-request-manager` grabs the ID to store in the tree from the `meta` information on an API action.
+Also note that `redux-request-manager` looks in the `meta` object of API requests/responses to determine which ID to store in the tree.
 For the below action, the manager would assume the ID is "some-id":

 ```js
 {